mawaddahH/Belt-Exam---2/README.md

 </p>

-And as you can see above the expected result it was successful as an actual result for all steps. as a final result, the state of the test case is PASS.
+And as you can see above the expected result it was successful as an actual result for all steps.
+Then the state of the test case is PASS.

 Then I started to do the automation suit test using `Selenium` and `TestingNG` by creating a TestNG class and using `@BeforeSuite`, `@Test` , and `@AfterTest` annotation. in this way, by following the step in the test case, the test also ends with a PASS result as seen below: